seaninc-training/databricks-ai-project/README.md

 ### Model Serving Endpoint

-Deployment of the registered UC model to a Databricks Model Serving endpoint is currently **in progress**.
-The endpoint (`data-eng-copilot`) is configured with `scale_to_zero_enabled: True` and `workload_size: Small`.
+Deployment of the registered UC model to a Databricks Model Serving endpoint has been **decommissioned** pending further research.

-> **Note:** Free Edition imposes authentication restrictions on serving container → foundation model API calls.
-Investigation into supported auth mechanisms for this configuration is ongoing.
+During development, the following Free Edition limitations were identified:

+- The serving container authenticates via an auto-provisioned service principal (`auth_type=model-serving`), which does not satisfy the Databricks AI Gateway's authentication requirements
+- PAT scopes for AI Gateway calls are not supported on Free Edition
+- The `DATABRICKS_TOKEN` injected into the serving container is rejected by foundation model endpoints when called via the OpenAI-compatible API or raw HTTP requests
+- `databricks-meta-llama-3-1-405b-instruct`, the original LLM, was retired on February 15, 2026 for pay-per-token workloads

+The agent functions correctly in the interactive `Data_Eng_Copilot` notebook environment.
+Serving endpoint deployment will be revisited once a supported auth pattern for Free Edition is identified.
 ---

 ## Setup Instructions